The Ultimate Guide Of Things To Do In Parris Island

 - Admission: Active Duty $18 + on Military Monday’s all active duty military golfers receive 50% off the Green Fee & Cart Fee

-8. Visit the Parris Island Museum
+8. Visit the Parris Island South Carolina Museum

 - Admission: Free